 5 Things People Often Miss When Proofreading Their Own Work

-That’s why we’re taught to proofread our work after we’ve finished writing.
+That’s why we’re taught the value of proofreading our work after we’ve finished writing.
 However, just like when we were told to clean our rooms as children, we seldom get it all cleaned up when proofreading our own writing.
 Here are 5 things that are often missed:

 Did you know that you should only use a comma before a coordinating conjunction when that conjunction joins two independent clauses?